barbHugrass/barbHugrass/README.md

 - 👋 Hi, I’m @barbHugrass
 - 👀 I’m interested in IT  farming science and painting with acrylics
 - 🌱 I’m currently learning python sql fastapi
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the SummerLiveTech team project
 - 📫 How to reach me email hugrassbarbara@gmail.com phone 0498383419

 <!---